-The dense and gelatinous soup ‘Buddha Jumps Over The Wall’ is a type of shark fin soup delicacy from the Fujian province of China.
+The dense and gelatinous soup ‘Buddha Jumps Over The Wall’ is a type of soup delicacy from the Fujian province of China.

-The pot is simmered for 5 hours with a slew of animal products, including shark fin, abalone, chicken, pig feet, pig stomach, plus additional ingredients such as gingko, sweet bamboo shoots, wolfberries, monkey head mushrooms, and a worm-like ingredient that’s actually Chinese artichokes.
+The pot is simmered for 5 hours with a slew of ingredients, including abalone, chicken, pig feet, pig stomach, plus additional ingredients such as gingko, sweet bamboo shoots, wolfberries, monkey head mushrooms, and a worm-like ingredient that’s actually Chinese artichokes.